-An ancient shoe called a sarim The team leader continued, "Next, we analyzed the results and used them to apply stage two," which was collecting the historical background of the 27 Yemeni handcrafts.
-"Stage three was preparing a meeting of specialists in this field to study what we did and to continue our work of cataloging the handcrafts," Al-Adi noted.
-The final stage was a comprehensive field study wherein the team surveyed and documented Old City handcrafts by photographing and recording everything, even the songs the craftsmen sing while they work.
+An ancient shoe called a sarim

+The team leader continued, "Next, we

+analyzed the results and used them to

+apply stage two," which was collecting

+the historical background of the 27

+"Stage three was preparing a meeting

+of specialists in this field to study what

+we did and to continue our work of cata-

+loging the handcrafts," Al-Adi noted.
+The

+final stage was a comprehensive field

+study wherein the team surveyed and

+documented Old City handcrafts by pho-

+Yemeni handcrafts.